lang98/tf-convo/README.md

 # tf-convo

-A tensor flow study project with MNIST, achieved accuracy of 98%+
+A tensor flow study project with MNIST using convolution neural networks, achieved accuracy of 98%+